Fire Compartmentation Surveys

 The Problem With Passive Fire Protection

-Passive fire protection does not announce when it has failed.
+Passive fire protection does not come with a warning light.

-This is the problem that a compartmentation survey is designed to solve.
+That is the problem a compartmentation survey is designed to solve.

 What is Compartmentation and Why Does it Matter?

-It is the foundation on which many of the most critical fire safety strategies in residential and commercial buildings are built.
+It is the foundation on which almost every fire safety strategy in a residential or commercial building is built.

-If the compartmentation fails, fire and smoke spread from the flat of origin into communal corridors and stairwells, compromising the escape routes and putting every occupant in the building at risk.
+In a block of flats, the stay put evacuation strategy depends entirely on compartmentation working as it should.
+If it fails, fire and smoke spread from the flat of origin into communal corridors and stairwells, putting every occupant at risk.

-In a commercial building, effective compartmentation limits the spread of fire between floors and zones, protecting occupants in unaffected areas and limiting structural damage.
+In a commercial building, effective compartmentation limits fire spread between floors and zones, protecting people in unaffected areas and limiting structural damage.

-In a hospital or care home, compartmentation provides the time needed for staff to move patients to safety using a progressive horizontal evacuation strategy.
+In a hospital or care home, compartmentation gives staff the time they need to move patients to safety.

 Why Most Buildings Have Compartmentation Defects

-Most buildings accumulate compartmentation deficiencies over time, and most building owners and managers are unaware of the extent of those deficiencies until a detailed survey is carried out.
+Most buildings accumulate compartmentation deficiencies over time.
+Most building owners and managers do not know the extent of those deficiencies until a detailed survey is carried out.

-In many buildings, fire-stopping is either not applied at all, applied using incorrect materials, or applied to a standard that deteriorates over time and is never subsequently inspected or maintained.
+In many buildings, fire stopping is either not applied at all, applied using incorrect materials, or applied to a standard that deteriorates over time and is never inspected or maintained.

-In older buildings, fire-resisting elements may have degraded through age and wear, and cavity barriers that were originally present may have shifted, deteriorated, or been removed without replacement.
+In older buildings, fire-resisting elements may have degraded through age and wear.
+Cavity barriers may have shifted, deteriorated or been removed without replacement.

-And in buildings that have been converted from one use to another, or that predate modern fire safety standards, the compartmentation may never have met current requirements and may have significant inherent deficiencies that have persisted undetected for decades.
+In buildings converted from one use to another, the compartmentation may never have met current requirements and deficiencies may have persisted undetected for decades.

 What a Fire Compartmentation Survey Involves

-The survey involves a systematic, methodical inspection of all fire-resisting elements throughout the building, working floor by floor and zone by zone to ensure that nothing is missed.
+A compartmentation survey carried out by ESI Fire Safety is a systematic, methodical inspection of all fire-resisting elements throughout the building, working floor by floor and zone by zone.

-Each fire-resisting wall and floor is inspected for evidence of damage, penetration, or inadequate reinstatement of previous works.
+We look at every fire-resisting wall and floor for evidence of damage, penetration or inadequate reinstatement of previous works.

-Service penetrations through fire-resisting elements are identified and assessed, checking that appropriate fire-stopping has been applied and that it is in good condition and of the correct specification for the penetrating service.
+Every service penetration is identified and assessed to check that appropriate fire stopping has been applied, that it is in good condition and that it is the correct specification for the penetrating service.

-Where intrusive investigation is required to establish the true condition of concealed elements, this is carried out with the agreement of the building owner or manager and reinstated to an appropriate standard following the inspection.
+Where intrusive investigation is needed to establish the true condition of concealed elements, this is agreed with you in advance and reinstated properly after the inspection.

 What the Survey Report Includes

-Following the survey, we produce a comprehensive written report that provides a complete record of the findings and a clear, prioritised action plan for addressing any deficiencies identified.
+Following the survey you receive a comprehensive written report that provides a complete record of the findings and a clear, prioritised action plan.

-Each deficiency is documented with its precise location within the building, a description of the nature and severity of the deficiency, photographic evidence, a risk rating reflecting its significance and its impact on the overall compartmentation, and a recommendation for the remedial action required.
+The report documents each deficiency with its precise location in the building, a description of the nature and severity of the defect, photographic evidence, a risk rating reflecting its significance, and a recommendation for the remedial action required.

-Where the survey identifies deficiencies that have implications for the building’s fire risk assessment or evacuation strategy, these are highlighted and recommendations are made for reviewing and updating the relevant documentation.
+Where the survey identifies deficiencies that affect the building’s fire risk assessment or evacuation strategy, these are flagged and recommendations are made for updating the relevant documentation.

 Who Needs a Fire Compartmentation Survey?

-A compartmentation survey is relevant for a wide range of building types and situations.
+A compartmentation survey is relevant across a wide range of building types and situations.

-For responsible persons and building managers, a compartmentation survey provides the detailed, evidenced record of the compartmentation condition needed to demonstrate compliance with the duty under Article 17 of the Regulatory Reform (Fire Safety) Order 2005 (SI 2005/1541) to maintain fire safety measures in an efficient state, in efficient working order, and in good repair.
+Responsible Persons and building managers need a compartmentation survey to demonstrate compliance with the duty under the Regulatory Reform (Fire Safety) Order 2005 to maintain fire safety measures in efficient working order and good repair.

-For higher-risk buildings within the scope of the Building Safety Act 2022 (c.30), a compartmentation survey is an essential component of the evidence base for the safety case report that the Principal Accountable Person is required to produce and maintain under Section 88 of the Act.
+For higher-risk buildings within the scope of the Building Safety Act 2022, a compartmentation survey is an essential part of the evidence base for the safety case report the Principal Accountable Person is required to produce and maintain.

-For HMO landlords, adequate compartmentation is a fundamental requirement of both the RRO and the Management of Houses in Multiple Occupation (England) Regulations 2006 (SI 2006/372), and a compartmentation survey supports compliance with both regimes and with the conditions of the HMO licence.
+HMO landlords need to be aware that adequate compartmentation is a fundamental requirement of both the RRO and the Management of Houses in Multiple Occupation Regulations 2006, and a compartmentation survey supports compliance with both.

 The Relationship Between Compartmentation Surveys and Fire Risk Assessments

-A compartmentation survey and a fire risk assessment are complementary exercises that should be used together to provide a comprehensive picture of the fire safety of a building.
+A compartmentation survey and a fire risk assessment are complementary exercises that together provide a comprehensive picture of a building’s fire safety.

-The fire risk assessment provides the overall assessment of fire hazards, risks, and control measures, including an assessment of the compartmentation at the level of detail appropriate for a general fire safety inspection.
+The fire risk assessment covers the overall assessment of fire hazards, risks and control measures, including compartmentation at the level of detail appropriate for a general fire safety inspection.

-Where the fire risk assessment identifies concerns about the compartmentation, or where the assessor recommends a more detailed investigation of the passive fire protection, a compartmentation survey provides the detailed assessment needed to fully understand the nature and extent of any deficiencies.
+Where the assessor identifies concerns about passive fire protection or recommends a more detailed investigation, the compartmentation survey provides the detailed evidence needed to understand the nature and extent of any deficiencies.

-The findings of the compartmentation survey then feed back into the fire risk assessment, ensuring that the overall fire safety picture for the building accurately reflects the condition of its passive fire protection.
+The findings of the survey then feed back into the fire risk assessment, ensuring the overall fire safety picture accurately reflects the condition of the passive fire protection.

 Get Your Compartmentation Survey Booked Today